gamentia/random-passwd-generator/README.md

 A tkinter GUI project that will generate random passwords.

-It`s simple just run pass.py file.
-And this will create a file and will record all the passwords.
+Its simple just run pass.py file.
+For additionally you can save the generated passwords.

 Follow me on instagram: @beginner_level